Acly/dlimgedit/README.md

 ## Documentation

-The library can be added to existing CMake projects either via `add_subdirectory(dlimgedit/src)` to build from source, or by adding the target from installed binaries with `find_package(dlimgedit)`.
+The library can be added to existing CMake projects either via `add_subdirectory(dlimgedit)` to build from source, or by adding the target from installed binaries with `find_package(dlimgedit)`.
 Packages should work out of the box on CPU.
 The `onnxruntime` shared library is installed as a required runtime dependency.
 Execution on GPU may require further libraries at runtime, see below.

 The public API is C++14 compatible.